 New Jersey’s Skylands offer beauty, awe, history, and mystery to any weekend traveler discovering the region’s mountains, lakes, fields, forests—and rocks!!
 Nearly everywhere you look there are rocks; big ones, little ones, sometimes fields of them resembling a Golem’s garden.
 But amidst this lithic profusion curious explorers cannot help but wonder why certain rocks and boulders have drawn enough attention in days gone by to have been given names of their own.
 Where are these special boulders anyhow, and what are their stories?
 Some are easily located, but finding information on others will challenge even the mega powers of Google, forcing us to turn instead to old postcards, vintage books and faded maps for clues as to the history and whereabouts of these special rocks.

 Probably the best-known rock in the Skylands area bears the unique distinction of resting not only in New Jersey but in two other states as well.
 Located where the northern tip of New Jersey meets Pennsylvania and New York, Tri-State Rock has attracted the curious traveler for many years.
-A small monument affixed to the rock has replaced an earlier one washed away during a flood.
-It is said a monument existed here as early as the 1770s.
+According to Sussex County historian Alica Batko, "the boundary line was established in 1774 and there was some sort of stone monument, but Tri-State Rock was initially set in 1882, and in the Spring of the following year, the upper portion of it broke off during an ice jam.
+In May 1885, the remnant was redressed to how it looks now."

 While Tri-State Rock marks geopolitical boundaries, other rocks could have been markers for more ethereal elements: calendar sites.
 There is much disagreement as to whether or not ancient people in this area used certain rocks to mark celestial events such as the rising or setting of the sun on special days such as the solstices.
 Yet, on the Pennsylvania side of the Delaware River, overhanging rocks form a shelter perfectly placed to observe the sun rise out of the center of the Water Gap on the winter solstice.